Trying to Answer “What Are Your Hobbies?”

 4) You have permission to try new things!
 Remember?
 I gave you the permission slip today!
 You’re welcome.
 Now go use it.

 Need help getting clarity or carving out time for these new hobbies?
 I’m a certified life coach, and I would love to help you find time and create an action plan to live the intentional life you’re craving.
-Click HERE to schedule a free coffee chat with me so we can see what the next best steps are for you!
+Click HERE to schedule a free coffee chat with me so we can identify the next best steps for you!

 It’s time for you to step into the star role of your life, and I would be honored to help you confidently get there.